 - EYAS also works within the home to support parents and ensure continuity of strategies

-The support service works closely with staff who have social communication difficulties or children on the Autistic Spectrum.
+The support service works closely with staff who have social communication difficulties or children on the Autistic Spectrum (ASD).
 Programmes of work and strategies are planned with the help of this specialist support.